 - I. A spreadsheet is sent to the HT from the EWO detailing attendance to date. - 2.
-Any attendance/punctuality trends noticed by classroom teachers are passed immediately to the SLT. - 3.
-Contact is made with parents on the first day of absence for any pupil absence not reported.
+Any attendance/punctuality trends noticed by classroom teachers are passed immediately to the HT.

+- 3. Contact is made with parents on the first day of absence, for any pupil absence not reported.
 'N' codes are used to indicate that the pupil is absent for a reason not yet provided. - 4.
 Contact is made to the parents of any pupils marked using the N code.
 Any N codes not established after a week are recorded as an unauthorised absence. - 5.
-If a pupil's attendance falls below 90 percent, a letter is sent home explaining that the pupil's attendance is now being monitored, and the attendance officer contacts the parents to discuss this. - 6.
-The pupil's attendance is monitored for and, if attendance does not improve after this time, parents are required to attend a meeting in school with the classroom teacher and set targets for their child.
-If parents are unwilling to cooperate, or are genuinely unable to attend, a referral may be required to the local education welfare officer (EWO), who will then conduct a home visit. - 7.
-If targets are not met education welfare protocol is followed, and a parental contract is drawn up.
+If a pupil's attendance is at 90 percent or below, a letter is sent home explaining that the pupil's attendance is now being monitored, and the attendance officer contacts the parents to discuss this. - 6.
+The pupil's attendance is monitored for 4 weeks and, if attendance does not improve after this time, parents are required to attend a meeting in school with the classroom teacher and set targets for their child.
+If parents are unwilling to cooperate, or are genuinely unable to attend, a referral may be required to the local Education Welfare Officer (EWO), who will then conduct a home visit or arrange a meeting. - 7.
+If targets are not met, education welfare protocol is followed, and an Attendance Support Plan or Attendance contract is drawn up